Savage Club: Membership

+In 1962, the club had around 1,000 members.
+It remains one of the small number of London clubs that does not admit women as members, although women are admitted as guests.
 Members are classified into one of six categories which best describes their main interest: art, drama, law, literature, music or science.
 They must be proposed and seconded by two existing members, and if unknown by any other members, are required to attend a club function in order to meet some members.
 The category of membership might mirror a member's profession, though there are many members with an interest in one or more of the membership categories, but who practise none professionally.
 There is a range of membership fees depending on membership category.